piergiorgio-roveda/geodashboard-demo/README.md

 <img src="https://img.shields.io/badge/wordpress-5.7-red"/>
 </p>

-watchdog is a framework to develop rich WebGIS platform that integrates online map, analytics and transactions
+**watchdog** is a framework to develop rich WebGIS platform that integrates online map, analytics and transactions

+# Join the community!

+**watchdog** is in continuous development, and it’s supported by an active community which produces new content for everyone to enjoy.
+New features are constantly added.

+Join us on our [Official Discord Server](https://discord.gg/ccgwq7Y8E8)!

 ## Demo